-Students of the world, take heed: evil-doers are loose upon the land and there’s treachery afoot!
-You’re about to embark on a college career, but there’s a sextet of costumed bad guys standing in your way to success on campus and off.
+Students of the world, take heed: Evil-doers are loose upon the land and there’s treachery afoot!
+You’re about to embark on a college career, but there’s a quintet of costumed bad guys standing in your way to success on campus and off.
 Fortunately, they are a bunch of lightweights, and their nefarious schemes can be thwarted with a bit of preparation (and maybe time management).
-No need to don a cape and spandex to fight these guys off, but if that’s your thing please feel free—and share the photos on Twitter, of course.
+No need to don a cape and spandex to fight these guys off, but if that’s your thing, please feel free—and share a video on TikTok, of course.

 Sleep is for the weak, or so this caffeine-fueled felon would have you believe.
 You’ve got a test in the morning, and you’re thinking if you can fill your blood stream with enough caffeine, taurine, and ginseng you can finally memorize all that stuff you should have learned earlier in the semester.
 “Awake” and “attentive,” however, are two very different things.
 How much you will retain from a coffee-and-energy-drink-powered cram session is debatable, and you’ve likely got other classes that will suffer.
 Some people have crazy course loads, though, so striking a deal with this particular villain and pulling an all-nighter may be unavoidable, but going without sleep should be the exception and not the rule.